UniversalDependencies/docs/_fr-dep/acl-cleft.md

 udver: '2'
 ---

-In FrenchSpoken we use the `acl:cleft` relation to link the clefted nominal element (i.e. the head of the cleft construction) and the clause of the cleft sentence.
+FrenchSpoken uses the `acl:cleft` relation to link the clefted nominal element (i.e. the head of the cleft construction) and the clause of the cleft sentence.
 When the clefted element is a clause or an adverb, we use the [ccomp:cleft]() relation instead.

 ~~~ sdparse